-Everyone - from school children to politicians - can take part in and hear about social science research in the Festival's many engaging events.
+2020 will be the eighteenth Festival of Social Science and each year the Festival has gone from strength to strength.
+This year, our celebration of the social sciences will be taking place across the UK via predominantly virtual events, and everyone - from school children to politicians - can take part in and hear about social science research at the Festival's many engaging events.

 Purpose of the Festival

-The Festival is designed to promote and increase awareness of social sciences and ESRC's research, enable social scientists to engage with non-academics and increase awareness of the contributions the social sciences make to the wellbeing and the economy of the UK society.
+The Festival is designed to promote and increase awareness of social science and ESRC-funded research, enable social scientists to engage with non-academics and increase awareness of the contributions the social sciences make to the wellbeing and the economy of UK society.
 Events which are aimed primarily at academic audiences are not eligible to be part of the Festival or to receive sponsorship.

 Each year the Festival:

-- has an even geographical spread of activities across the UK
+- has a geographical spread of activities across the UK

 - continues to increase the number events focused on engaging the public and young people with social science research

-- maintains a portfolio of events targeted towards business, policymakers and the third sector.
+- includes events targeted at businesses, policymakers and the third sector.

 Aims of the Festival

-- encourage, support and create the opportunity for social science researchers to engage with non-academic audiences
+- encourage, support and create opportunities for social science researchers to engage with non-academic audiences

-- promote and increase awareness of the social sciences and ESRC's research
+- promote and increase awareness of the social sciences and ESRC-funded research

-- promote and increase awareness of the contributions the social sciences make to the wellbeing and the economy of the UK society
+- promote and increase awareness of the contribution social science makes to the wellbeing and the economy of society in the UK

 - enable the public to engage with social science research